 Understanding a learning pathway

 Learning pathways are a form of self-directed learning that includes self-assessment and learning task selection, and should end in practice or behavioural change.
 The learning strategies and design elements of these learning pathways were informed by a brief literature search and review (the findings of which are available upon request from the NCCDH – in English only).
 The learning pathways include selected readings and videos from the NCCDH Resource Library, categorized into introductory resources and resources for additional learning.
-This learning pathway also includes learning tools such as quizzes for middle managers to self-assess their knowledge, as well as questions and thinking activities to help middle managers take away practical lessons from each resources they review in the pathway.
+The learning pathways also include learning tools such as quizzes for middle managers to self-assess their knowledge, as well as questions and thinking activities to help middle managers take away practical lessons from each resources they review in the pathway.

-This learning pathway builds the knowledge, skills and attitudes (i.e., competencies) public health middle managers require to be successful at facilitating the development and implementation of public health strategies and interventions that reduce health inequities.
-This learning pathway’s resources and tools are clustered according to five middle management competency domains adapted to the public health context from the Government of Canada’s Key Leadership Competency Profile.
+This learning pathways build the knowledge, skills and attitudes (i.e., competencies) public health middle managers require to be successful at facilitating the development and implementation of public health strategies and interventions that reduce health inequities.
+Resources and tools are clustered into learning pathways according to five middle management competency domains adapted to the public health context from the Government of Canada’s Key Leadership Competency Profile.
 This competency set was selected following a brief literature review to identify existing middle management competencies , the results of which are available upon request from the NCCDH – in English only.
 The five middle management competency domains include [2.3]:

 - Create vision and strategy

 - Collaborate with partners and stakeholders

 - Promote innovation and guide change

 Using competencies to cluster tools and resources allows middle managers to clearly see how the knowledge gained from using the learning pathways can be used to build the skills and attitudes needed to succeed in their roles.